bytecauldron/awesome-gamemaker/README.md

 - [Beginner GameMaker Tutorials](https://www.youtube.com/watch?v=nBCDzE9MDbk&list=PLPRT_JORnIur4v19PHXCtJ5P05vaokFdP) - Tutorials from Shaun Spalding.
 A comprehensive introduction to basic features of the IDE.
 Highly recommended to check out the full playlist if you're a complete beginner.

-- [Advanced GameMaker Tutorials](https://www.youtube.com/watch?v=n8-MuIuOQFE&list=PL_hT--4HOvrfuDcYrTufdpgwoALAczPR2) - DragoniteSpam's tutorials dive into more advanced topics related to the GML language.
+- [Advanced GameMaker Tutorials](https://www.youtube.com/watch?v=n8-MuIuOQFE&list=PL_hT--4HOvrfuDcYrTufdpgwoALAczPR2) - Tutorials from DragoniteSpam that dive into more advanced topics related to the GML language.
 They also have comprehensive 3D and shader introduction videos.

 ### General Recommendations